-A unit the size of an A4 box-file, containing hardware and software that delivers your digital information and heritage interpretation to your visitors, via their own mobile devices, at any location.
+A self-contained unit the size of an A4 box-file, containing hardware and software that enables your visitors to easily access your information and heritage interpretation on their smartphones.

-It works by generating a Wi-Fi signal behind which is your own private and secure local internet.
-Visitors connect to the Info-Point Wi-Fi signal and access your content with their browser – just as if they were browsing the public web.
-You upload your information to your Info-Point web site using your browser.
+Info-Points work by generating a Wi-Fi signal and a private and secure local 'intranet'.
+Visitors simply connect to the Info-Point Wi-Fi and access your content with their browser – just as if they were browsing the public web.
+You upload your information to your Info-Point's web site using your browser.
 It's as easy as posting to social media.

 What are the advantages?

-- No data charges for the user (important for overseas visitors who are 'roaming')
+- Avoids data charges for the user (important for overseas visitors who are 'roaming')